 Setup and Configuration

-Most Library Branches offer free parking.
+Most libraries offer free parking.
 The Medford Library parking lot is controlled by the City of Medford and has strictly enforced time limits.
-The Ashland Library has limited parking in the library lot with strictly enforced time limits.